Board of Directors

 Served since 2021

-Lene Diesen is the CEO of Semine, a Norwegian scale-up.
+Lene Diesen is the COO of Documaster a Norwegian tech company.
 Diesen has broad experience from the IT industry from a technologically operational perspective to strategic top management, and the entire value chain.
 She has been involved in taking large IT companies through important strategic change.

-Before joining Semine, Lene was the COO and CMO of Microsoft Norway, involved in leading the company through the largest restructuring process in the company’s history, from a software company to a modern service provider of innovative cloud solutions.
+Before joining Documaster, Diesen was the CEO of Semine a Norwegian tech scale-up.
+Prior to that she was COO and CMO of Microsoft Norway, involved in leading the company through the largest restructuring process in the company’s history, from a software company to a modern service provider of innovative cloud solutions.
 In her time in Software Innovation and Tieto Lene was in charge of Software Innovations Nordic Consulting Unit.
 Lene Diesen has a bachelor’s degree in information technology from Bond University, Australia.
 Diesen is a Norwegian citizen and resides in Oslo, Norway.
 Diesen has no shares in Q-Free ASA.

 Karin Sandsjö (1965)